 Types of funding: Core grants

 Amount of funding: 37,8 billion NOK (2019)

-Sida is Sweden’s government agency for development cooperation.
-Through cooperation with civil society, multilateral organisations, public agencies and the private sector we work for sustainable development and help create conditions for people living in poverty and oppression to improve their living conditions.
+The Swedish International Development Cooperation Agency (SIDA) is Sweden’s government agency for development cooperation.
+Through cooperation with civil society, multilateral organisations, public agencies and the private sector they work for sustainable development and help create conditions for people living in poverty and oppression to improve their living conditions.

 The Swiss Agency for Development and Cooperation (SDC) is Switzerland’s international cooperation agency within the Federal Department of Foreign Affairs.
 SDC works in partnership with other Swiss federal entities for development coordination, cooperation with Eastern Europe, and humanitarian aid.

 Funding opportunities: SDC makes multi-year contributions to support the programs of 15-20 large Swiss civil society organizations active in the developing world.
 Programme grants are negotiated by each Swiss NGO directly with SDC.
 Mandates are open to public competition, sometimes including eligibility by non-Swiss organizations and individuals.